 Future 5G Use Cases

-Smart homes, synced watch and phone devices, and fitness apps are fairly commonplace now, and will grow with the speed and performance capabilities of 5G.
+Smart homes, synced watch and phone devices, and fitness apps are commonplace now and will grow with the speed and performance capabilities of 5G.
 With a heavy reliance on mobile IoT on such a grand scale today, in the next 20 or so years, the 5G future will look completely different.
-We will see the large-scale automation of vehicles, utility services like waste management and energy production through smart grids, and smart environmental monitoring that will help to cut down greenhouse gases and pollution.
+We will see the large-scale automation of vehicles and utility services like waste management and energy production through smart grids and smart environmental monitoring to cut down greenhouse gases and pollution.

-Think of being able to park a smart car in a parking garage and gain wireless charging through the city grid while you work and then messaging your car to drive itself from the parking garage to your office door.
+Imagine being able to park a smart car in a parking garage and gain wireless charging through the city grid while you work and then messaging your vehicle to drive itself from the parking garage to your office door.

-Farmers in rural areas will be able to more easily monitor and track crops, livestock and machinery through drones and chips.
+Farmers in rural areas will be able to monitor and track crops, livestock and machinery more easily through drones and super-dense sensor networks.

 Society will be more efficient, smart cities will live up to their name, and users can expect personalized streams of information catered to their liking.